gorioli/TestWebpack/README.md

 ## How to attach source map to ApnApi.js while debugging on production site (Mac & Win):
+##### Step 1.
-1.We don't want to ship our product together with a source map (we want to be very confidential, by keeping ApnAPI.js minified/encrypted), but we want to debug our minified ApnAPI.js code with a source map.
+We don't want to ship our product together with a source map (we want to be very confidential, by keeping ApnAPI.js minified/encrypted), but we want to debug our minified ApnAPI.js code with a source map.
 Chrome dev-tools allow to append a source map file to any .js file from URL only (they don't support loading it from a local disc).
 So we need to run a web server (that was already installed from dev dependencies in package.json):